 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts in the financial statements and accompanying notes.
-Actual results could differ from those estimates.
+Actual results could differ from those estimates and such differences may be significant.